freestander/kaggle-elo-recommendation/README.md

   - `state_id`: State identifier (anonymized)
   - `subsector_id`: Merchant category group (anonymized)
 - new_merchant_transactions.csv - Two months' worth of data for each `card_id` containing ALL purchases that `card_id` made at `merchant_id`s that were not visited in the historical data.
-  - `authorized_flag`: Flag to indicate if the transaction is authorized
+  - `authorized_flag`: 'Y' if approved, 'N' if denied
   - `card_id`: Card identifier
   - `city_id`: City identifier (anonymized)
   - `category_1`: Anonymized category